El Faldón

 HOW THIS COFFEE WAS SOURCED

-This coffee is sourced by our export partners, Pergamino, who work with over 20 small, independent farmers in and around the village of El Hato.
+This coffee is sourced by our export partners, Pergamino, who work with over 20 small, independent farmers in and around the village of La Noque.
 Pergamino has done a lot to help promote commercialisation of specialty coffee throughout Antioquia and have actively been working to source and support coffee producers in regions where there is a high potential for quality, but that historically have not had access to specialty buyers.

-During harvest, the farmers deliver small lots (around 100-150kg) of dried parchment to Pergamino’s warehouse every 2-3 weeks.
+During harvest, the farmers deliver small lots (around 100-150kg) of dried parchment to Pergamino’s warehouse every two to three weeks.
 Upon delivery, a sample of the dried parchment is milled and assessed for physical attributes, including uniformity of size, presence of defects, moisture content and seed to hull ratio.
 If the coffee passes the physical assessment it is accepted and the farmer receives their first payment for the coffee, calculated by the weight delivered and a base rate related to the physical quality of the parchment.

 The coffee is then cupped and assessed for sensory attributes.
 After being accepted by the team in neighbouring Caicedo, the coffees are transported to Pergamino’s QC lab in Medellin, where they are further assessed by an expert team of cuppers.
 Each lot is carefully evaluated and, based on the cup score and profile, the coffee is sorted into different grades of quality and combined into exportable sized lots.
 Feedback on each lot is relayed back to the producer and after it has sold a second payment is